department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 <h5>Loss</h5>

-Second degree or worse burns to at least 20% of the body, including the face, or at least 20% of the face
+Second-degree or worse burns to at least 20% of the body, including the face, or at least 20% of the face

 <h5>Payment</h5>